OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 line whose first non-blank character is an exclamation point (!) is ignored (for inserting comment lines).
 The non-comment lines should appear within the file in order, but comment lines may be intermixed as desired for reading clarity.
-A sample airfoil data input file is given :numref:`ad_appendix`.
+A sample airfoil data input file is given in :numref:`ad_appendix`.

 ``InterpOrd`` is the order the static airfoil data is interpolated